kushalarora/stable_entropy_hypothesis/README.md

 Next, we define an area around the** stable entropy baseline** spanned by its standard deviation as the **stable entropy zone**.
 We hypothesize that the stable entropy zone is narrow and flat across tasks, models and domains.

 ### The Stable Entropy Hypothesis:
 We posit that any decoding algorithm that results in entropy of the model being "contained" with-in the stable entropy zone would result in more natural-sounding human-like generations.
+We use this hypothesis to analyze why deterministic decoding methods degenerate for open-ended generation and stochastic decoding methods do well.

+### Entropy-Aware Decoding:
+We propose an entropy-aware decoding method that tries to keep the entropy of the model within the stable entropy zone while acting greedily most of the time.
+The details of the algorithm are available in the paper.
+The implementation is available [here](https://github.com/kushalarora/transformers/blob/main/src/transformers/generation_utils.py#L1894).

 ## Requirements
 To install requirements: